IMMM-SFA/Yao_et_al_2024_ERL/README.md

 ## Reproduce my experiment
 1. Download inputs noted in Boundary_conditions.zip
 2. Run Area_Weighted_Precipitation.py to get the area weighted monthly precipitation for each gauge.
-3. Run Observed_Q_USGS.py to extract the observed flow from USGS for each gauge.
+3. Run Observed_Q_USGS.py to extract the observed flow from USGS.
 4. Run Natural_Q_WRAP.py to extract the naturalized flow from FLO file from WRAP models.
 5. Run Standardized_Streamflow_Index.py to calculate the 1-month standardized streamflow index for regualted flow and natual flow at the monthly scale.
 6. Run M-H_Response_Time.py to calcualte the meteorological-hydrological drought response time.